richardyamamoto/gobarber-api/README.md

 - We will start creating a new route and a new Controller
 - Create at `src/app/controllers/`[NotificationController.js](src/app/controllers/NotificationController.js)
-- Import the Notifications from schema
+- Import the Notification from schema
-  - `import Notifications from '../schemas/Notifications'`
+  - `import Notification from '../schemas/Notification'`
 - We need to verify is the user is a provider
   - `import User from '../models/User'`
 - Then after user verification, we need to list the notifications